waveform-computing/ctutils/README.rst

 CT Utils
 ========

-This project provides a set (currently one!) of small utilities for processing data from CT scanners in a variety of formats.
-Currently, the supported formats
+This project provides a set of small utilities for processing data from CT scanners in a variety of formats.
+Currently, the supported formats are:
-are:

 * Xradia's TXM format
 * Volume Graphics VGI+VOL format